Starches and Grains

 How To Cook Risotto

-- Add cooking oil to pan (Butter, olive oil, canola) and bring to medium temperature.
+- Add cooking oil to a pan (Butter, olive oil, canola) and bring to medium temperature.

 - Add any onions, garlic or other flavorings and saute to bring out the flavors for 1-2 minutes